-- The LEAR provides reliable information on behalf of the beneficiary to the Commission or the agency concerned.
-He or she appoints on the Participant Portal individuals authorised to sign
+The LEAR provides reliable information on behalf of the beneficiary to the Commission or the agency concerned.
+He or she appoints on the Funding & Tenders Portal individuals authorised to sign:

 - grant agreements and amendments (Legal Signatories, known as LSIGNs)

 - financial statements (Financial Signatories, known as FSIGNs).

 Participant Contacts (PaCo) or Coordinator Contacts (CoCos) have to select Legal Signatories (LSIGNs) and Financial Signatories (FSIGNs) from the lists established by the LEAR for a given project.
 They are then known as Project Legal Signatories (PLSIGNs) and Project Financial Signatories (PFSIGNs), respectively.

 If you need more information on portal's roles and nomination processes, please check the section on roles & access rights.

 Each individual must have a personal EU Login account.